kfly8/Result-Simple/README.md

 This attribute is used to define a function that returns a result type.
 Type T is the return type when the function is successful, and type E is the return type when the function fails.
-Types must be have a `check` method that returns true or false.
+Types requires `check` method that returns true or false.
 So you can use [Types::Standard](https://metacpan.org/pod/Types%3A%3AStandard) or [Data::Checks](https://metacpan.org/pod/Data%3A%3AChecks) etc.

 If the `RESULT_SIMPLE_CHECK_ENABLED` environment variable is set to a true value, the type check will be enabled.

+## ENVIRONMENTS

+### RESULT\_SIMPLE\_CHECK\_ENABLED

+If this environment variable is set to a true value, the type check will be enabled.
+Default is false.

 # LICENSE